Drone Mapping Training Course for Coastal Management and Seagrass Conservation

 Course Objectives

-The training program is divided into 5 training sections and one post-training self-study guide to prepare participants for the FAA Part 107 examination.
+The training program is divided into five training sections and one post-training self-study guide to prepare participants for the FAA Part 107 examination.
 This examination is necessary for commercial-based drone operators to conduct flights in the United States.

 “Failure to register with the FAA could result in one or a combination of the following: a civil penalty of up to $27,500; a criminal fine of up to $250,000; imprisonment for up to three years.” - FAA